michardy/blog/content/2020-04-04_graalvm_and_rust.md

 ### Introduction to this post

-This post was written with the goal of getting some kind of Rust crate running in GraalVM's LLVM compatability layer by any means possible in a relativly short period.
+This post was written with the goal of getting some kind of Rust crate running in GraalVM's LLVM compatibility layer by any means possible in a relatively short period.
 While the code in this post does compile and run, it is heavily contrived.
 I would not advise executing Rust as LLVM bitcode in any kind of production application.
-If you would like to intigrate Rust into Graalvm, I would advise having a look Michiel Borkent's [example](https://github.com/borkdude/clojure-rust-graalvm) using native images and JNI.
+If you would like to integrate Rust into Graalvm, I would advise having a look Michiel Borkent's [example](https://github.com/borkdude/clojure-rust-graalvm) using native images and JNI.

 This post assumes that you have already installed Rust, GraalVM, LLVM, and Clang.